phac-nml/biohansel/docs/source/user-docs/output.rst

 Sample
 ------
-This column provides the names of samples that were run on BioHansel
+This column provides the names of samples that were run on biohansel

 Subtype